dev-2null/ADCollector/README.md

-  --ADIDNS            (Default: false) Only Collect ADIDNS Records --NGAGP             (Default: false) Only enumerate Nested Group Membership and Applied Group Policies on the target object --DACL              (Default: false) Enumerate DACL on the target object (with DistinguishedName) --SessionEnum       (Default: false) Debug Mode --UserEnum          (Default: false) Debug Mode --LocalGMEnum       (Default: false) Debug Mode --Param             Parameter for other options --Host              (Default: Localhost) Hostname for Session/User/Groupmember Enumeration --Group             (Default: Administrators) Local Group Name for Local GroupMember Enumeration
+  --ADIDNS            (Default: false) Only Collect ADIDNS Records --NGAGP             (Default: false) Only enumerate Nested Group Membership and Applied Group Policies on the target object --DACL              (Default: false) Enumerate DACL on the target object (with DistinguishedName) --SessionEnum       (Default: false) Enumerate session information on the target host --UserEnum          (Default: false) Enumerate user information on the target host --LocalGMEnum       (Default: false) Enumerate local group members on the target host --Param             Parameter for other options --Host              (Default: Localhost) Hostname for Session/User/Groupmember Enumeration --Group             (Default: Administrators) Local Group Name for Local GroupMember Enumeration